rita442/PnP-ReG/README.md

 **Arguments description:**

 - factor is the part of pixels to maintain (between 0 and 1). i.e. 0.2 means 20% of the pixels are maintained and 80% are masked
-- lr is the learning rate of the Gradient-descent algorithm
-- sigma is the weight of the regularization (/255)
-- testset_name specifies the testing dataset (can be set5, CBSD68)
-- num_iter is the number of iterations of the GD (can be set to 1500)

-- save_im can be added to save the results

 **For solving SR, deblurring and pixel-wise inpainting with other degradation parameters, check the Table 1 in our paper to properly set the Gradient Descent parameters for each degradation model (LR and weight of the regularization).**